 - heart attack

-Your doctor and care team will work hard to prevent these
+Your doctor and care team will work hard to prevent these problems.

 Risks specific to small bowel surgery include: